 So, instead of hanging the bow up to get decorated in tinsel and bells, pick that sucker up.
 Just bring 3 arrows out with you though.
 Head into the yard and strive to shoot 3 perfect arrows.
 3 shots executed as perfect as one can make them.
 After that, head back inside and enjoy the rest of the day.
 That’s it.
 That’s all it takes to maintain that muscle memory and keep one driving tacks.
 If you’re really strapped for time, shoot one arrow.
 Now, you’ll turn the heat up, because it’s one and done.
 Just like when out in the field.
 And of course, include family in these shoots if available, especially if they shoot a bow.
 This is a great way to spend time together all the while staying sharp for hunting season.
 Whoever shoots the best gets the last piece of apple pie!

 After working so hard at fitness, diet, and shooting goals throughout the year, don’t think that all is lost once jingle bells comes on the radio.
-With a little effort and planning, it’s pretty easy to maintain what you’ve achieved.
+With a little effort and planning, it’s pretty easy to create some good holiday habits and maintain what you’ve achieved.
 Down here in Arizona, we are gearing up for archery deer seasons in December and January.
 It isn’t uncommon for my brother and I to show up to deer camp with a Santa hat.
 We like to have fun out there, haha.
 With those coming seasons, staying sharp on all fronts during the holidays has been a regular endeavor in my life, and probably the driving force of achieving the balance we’ve talked about.
 I realize that not everyone has that opportunity, in terms of hunting seasons, but you do have the opportunity to stay sharp regardless.
-Once the decorations come down, you’ll be glad that you did.
+Once the decorations come down, you’ll be glad that you created some good holiday habits for success.
 Happy holidays to everyone out there and best of luck in the new year!